societa-astronomica-g-v-schiaparelli/guacamole-saml-docker-compose/README.md

 docker compose up -d
 ~~~

-Your guacamole server should now be available at `https://ip of your server:8443/guacamole`.
+Your guacamole server should now be available at `http://localhost:8080/guacamole`.
 The default username is `guacadmin` with password `guacadmin`.
+You should use an `nginx` reverse proxy to allow other
+people to access it; there's a template in the `nginx/templates` directory.

 ## Details
 To understand some details let's take a closer look at parts of the `docker-compose.yml` file: